rodneyham/capstone_project/experiment_folder/README.md

-# Servo_motor
+# experiment_folder

-A Particle project named Servo_motor
+A Particle project named experiment_folder

 ## Welcome to your project!

-Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for Servo_motor.
+Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for experiment_folder.

 #### ```/src``` folder:
 This is the source folder that contains the firmware files for your project.
 It should *not* be renamed.